-Although some metal centers in our large scale set follow this expectation, others do not.
-The Cr and Mn complexes exhibit an increase in MR character from HS to LS for both r{ND} and other FON-based diagnostics, whereas Fe and Co complexes have limited spin-state dependence (Figure 5 and Supporting Information Figures S16-S21).
-For the HS complexes in either oxidation state, all metals have comparable diagnostic (e.g., r{ND}) distributions, suggesting the HS-LS MR character difference for Cr/Mn arises primarily from increased LS MR character (Figure 5 and Supporting Information Figures S17-S21).
-Indeed, for the Cr/Mn complexes with the greatest HS-LS MR character difference, the LS r{ND} is very high while the HS r{ND} is only somewhat lower than the overall average (Supporting Information Figure S22).
+Although some metal centers in our large-scale set follow this trend, others do not.
+The Cr and Mn complexes exhibit an increase in MR character from HS to LS for both $r{\rm ND}$ and other FON-based diagnostics, whereas Fe and Co complexes have limited spin-state dependence

+(Figure 5 and Supporting Information Figures S16-S21).
+For the HS complexes in either oxidation state, all metals have comparable diagnostic (e.g., $r{\rm ND}$) distributions, suggesting the HS-LS MR character difference for Cr/Mn arises primarily from increased LS MR character (Figure 5 and Supporting Information Figures S17-S21).
+Indeed, for the Cr/Mn complexes with the greatest HS-LS MR character difference, the LS $r{\rm ND}$ is very high while the HS $r{\rm ND}$ is somewhat lower than the overall average (Supporting Information Figure S22).
 The ligands that most frequently appear in these complexes are small, sometimes charged species (e.g. NH3, OH-, and S2-, CN-) with intermediate field strengths (Supporting Information Figure S17).
-Although MR character is strongly spin-state- and metal-dependent, subtle differences in chemistry can also distinguish ligands that frequently occur in low-MR character complexes (e.g., NH2CH3) from those (e.g., NCO-) in complexes with high MR character (Supporting Information Figures S23-S24).
+Although MR character is strongly spin-state- and metal-dependent, subtle differences in chemistry are apparent between ligands that frequently occur in low-MR character complexes (e.g., NH2CH3) and those (e.g., NCO-) in complexes with high MR character (Supporting Information Figures S23-S24).

 Figure 5.
-Normalized probability density distribution of r{ND} (unitless, bin size 0.0167) as predicted by the ANN for the 93600 M(II) complexes (M=Cr, Mn, Fe, Co) in the full compound space.
+Normalized probability density distribution of $r{\rm ND}$ (unitless, bin size 0.0167) as predicted by the ANN for the 93600 M(II) complexes (M=Cr, Mn, Fe, Co) in the full compound space.
 There are 11700 complexes for each M(II) spin state.
 The histograms are colored by spin (red for low spin, LS, and blue for high spin, HS).
 The median of each distribution is indicated by a vertical line with the same corresponding color.

-Within this theoretical space of complexes, these independent ML models also make it possible to target optimal DFT properties (e.g., for the HOMO-LUMO gap) while avoiding regions of chemical space with high MR character.
-Over the theoretical space the ML-model-predicted MR character and HOMO-LUMO gap vary widely but are again weakly correlated (Supporting Information Figures S25-S29).
-These trends are expected to be robust because ANN model test errors are modest, but we focus on low uncertainty points in the theoretical space as quantified by those with the smallest distances in ANN model latent space90 (Supporting Information Text S3 and Figures S30-S31).
+Within the space of theoretical complexes, independent ML models also make it possible to target optimal DFT properties (e.g., for the HOMO-LUMO gap) while identifying DFT-safe portions of chemical space by avoiding complexes with high MR character.
+ML-model-predicted MR character and HOMO-LUMO gap vary widely but are, as in the training data, weakly correlated (Supporting Information Figures S25-S29).
+These trends are expected to be robust because ANN model test errors are modest, but we focus our analysis on low uncertainty points in the theoretical space as quantified by those with the smallest distances in ANN model latent space79 (Supporting Information Text S3 and Figures S30-S31).

-Since small HOMO-LUMO gap complexes are expected^{68, 91} to have strong MR character, we identify the chemical motifs that break this relationship (Figure 6).
-For the complexes with small HOMO-LUMO gap (< 1 eV) and below average MR character ($r{ND} < 0.3$) that the ANN model identifies with low uncertainty, clear patterns emerge (Figure 6).
-One in three (134 of 403) of these target complexes are from the same family of HS Co^{III} or Mn^{III} complexes with equatorial substituted-pyridine ligands and axial weak field ligands that thus all reside in a narrow region of the complex space (Figure 6 and Supporting Information Tables S19-S20 and Figures S32-S33).
-Conversely, nearby complexes (e.g., with strong field equatorial carbonyl) also have small gaps but instead have relatively high MR character (Figure 6 and Supporting Information Figure S34 and Table S21).
-In the future, these ANN models could be paired with optimization strategies^{72, 75, 92-93} for the continued discovery of safe islands of optimal DFT properties, low MR character, and high ML model confidence from new, even larger spaces of theoretical transition metal complexes.
+Given the expectation^{68, 91} that small HOMO-LUMO gap complexes will have strong MR character, we sought to identify chemical motifs that break this relationship (Figure 6).
+For the complexes with confidently-assigned small HOMO-LUMO gaps (< 1 eV) and below-average MR character (r{ND} < 0.3), clear patterns emerge (Figure 6).
+One in three (134 of 403) of these target complexes are from the same family of HS Co^{III} or Mn^{III} complexes with equatorial substituted-pyridine ligands and axial weak-field ligands that thus reside in a narrow region of the complex space (Figure 6 and Supporting Information Tables S19-S20 and Figures S32-S33).
+Conversely, nearby complexes (e.g., with strong-field equatorial carbonyl ligands) also have small gaps but instead have relatively high MR character (Figure 6 and Supporting Information Figure S34 and Table S21).
+In the future, these ANN models could be paired with optimization strategies^{72, 75, 92-93} for the continued discovery of DFT-safe islands of complexes with optimal properties along with low MR character and high ML model confidence from even larger spaces of theoretical transition-metal complexes.